Yaj-13/Intro-to-Java-TU/README.md

 thank you for your time and have a nice day

-this course was made by: `yaj-13` gor IEEE Taibah University Student Branch
+this course was made by: `yaj-13` for IEEE Taibah University Student Branch